amichai-bd/riscv-multi-core-lotr/apps/scripts/README.txt

 Compile & Link C file using toolchain :
 ---------------------------------------
-Type : ./gpc_compile_link.sh -flag program
+Type : ./gpc_compile_link.sh -mod -flag program

+mod:
+1."-i" to use riscv32i compiler

+2."-e" to use riscv32e compiler

 flag :
 1."-l" to compile & link the C using the gpc linker.